Certificate Program in Advanced Teaching and Learning

 How do I apply?

-Applications for the Fall 2024 cohort are now closed.
-This Cohort will be meeting alternating Fridays from 12:00-2:30 from September 2023-Sept 2024 (but not during the Summer).
-Note that as part of the application process, you will need to select a potential mentor, and line up an opportunity to teach 6 guest lectures between September 2023 and August 2024.
+Applications for the Fall 2024 cohort are now open.
+This Cohort will be meeting alternating Fridays from 12:00-2:30 from September 2024-Sept 2025 (but not during the Summer).
+Note that as part of the application process, you will need to select a potential mentor, and line up an opportunity to teach 6 guest lectures between September 2024 and August 2025.
+For more details on the Mentorship and Practicum, please see the registration form.
+Also, please note that if you are successful in getting into the program, there is a $500 registration fee.

 For any questions, please e-mail ctlt.gcpinfo@ubc.ca